 Is the online hybrid program approved by the ABA?
 The American Bar Association recognized the Program through a variance approval for an online-hybrid modality in May of 2018.

 How will I interact with other Online Hybrid J.D. students?
 You and your classmates will meet face-to-face during online classes, where you will engage in discussions about that week’s coursework.
 Our online tools make it easy to collaborate with other students on group projects or to socialize and network.
-You will also meet your classmates in person during each Get REAL week on-campus experience.
+You will also meet your classmates in person during each Get REAL Intensive weekend.

 Will it say “online” on my diploma?
 No, you will earn the same degree as students in the on-campus program.